 There is a fleet of taxis in Denver, although they usually stick to the Downtown area.
 Uber and Lyft are ubiquitous and somewhat affordable.

 Try using a local car share or scooter-share apps like Car2Go or Lime.
 Both are everywhere, much to the ire of the locals.

-Eating and Drinking in Denver
+Working and Volunteering in Denver